MexicanSocietyUoB/Seminars/_posts/2017-12-07-cristina-villanueva.md

 Cristina was born in Mexico City, where she completed her bachelor’s and master’s degree in mathematics at the National Autonomous University of Mexico (UNAM).
-Then she continued her studies in pure mathematics focusing her research in the area of analysis (in particular she studied Lipschitz quotient mappings on the plane).
+Then she continued her studies in pure mathematics focusing her research in the area of analysis (in particular she studied Lipschitz quotient mappings on the plane) under the supervision of [Olga Maleva](https://www.birmingham.ac.uk/staff/profiles/maths/maleva-olga.aspx).
 She has recently finished her PhD in the University of Birmingham and now...
 Well, right now she is still surprised that the last sentence is written in past tense and in the very near future she will be dealing with the tougher question: